Frequently Asked Questions

 All in separate containers/steam trays, so that kids can mix-and-match a meal that works for them for texture, taste, color, etc…

-With never more than 200 campers, and always at least 50 staff people, even at our fullest we have an exceptional 7:2 camper to staff ratio.
+• Even at our fullest we have an exceptional 4:1 camper to staff ratio.

 1. staff will seek out campers based on the interests they expressed during “orientation,” the tour and interviews held during the first 2 days of camp